AI-powered learning English

 What IELTS Speaking band score can I reach with regular practice?

-What are common IELTS Speaking Part 2 cue card topics?
+What are useful IELTS Speaking Part 2 practice themes?

 Are my IELTS Speaking recordings saved?